Wonsuk-EMSEC/modern-cryptography-2026/README.md

 ```

 ### 4. Verify the environment

-After the container starts, run:
+After entering the course container, run the following commands:

 ```console
 whoami